Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Acknowledgements

 \section{Acknowledgements}

-ASPG and LH acknowledge support from PIA ANR project CaPPA (ANR-11-LABX-0005-01), the Franco-German project CompRIXS (Agence nationale de la recherche ANR-19-CE29-0019, Deutsche Forschungsgemeinschaft JA 2329/6-1), I-SITE ULNE projects OVERSEE and MESONM International Associated Laboratory (LAI) (ANR-16-IDEX-0004), the French Ministry of Higher Education and Research, region Hauts de France council and European Regional Development Fund (ERDF) project CPER CLIMIBIO, and the French national supercomputing facilities (grants DARI A0050801859, A0070801859).
-MLV and SC acknowledge support from DTU Chemistry (start-up Ph.D. grant), {and from the Independent Research Fund Denmark---Natural Sciences, Research Project 2, grant no. 7014-00258B.
-Support from the COST action CM1405 {\em{MOLIM: Molecules in Motion}} (short-term mobility grant to MLV to visit ASPG) is also acknowledged. }
+ASPG and LH acknowledge support from PIA ANR project CaPPA (ANR-11-LABX-0005-01), the Franco-German project CompRIXS (Agence nationale de la recherche ANR-19-CE29-0019, Deutsche Forschungsgemeinschaft JA 2329/6-1), I-SITE ULNE projects OVERSEE and MESONM International Associated Laboratory (LAI) (ANR-16-IDEX-0004), the French Ministry of Higher Education and Research, region Hauts de France council and European Regional Development Fund (ERDF) project CPER CLIMIBIO, and the French national supercomputing facilities (grants DARI A0050801859, A0070801859), as well as discussions with Trond Saue at the 2020 \textsc{Dirac} Developers' meeting and following the appearance of the manuscript as a preprint.
+MLV and SC acknowledge support from DTU Chemistry (start-up Ph.D. grant), from the Independent Research Fund Denmark--Natural Sciences, Research Project 2, grant no. 7014-00258B, and from the European Union's Horizon 2020 research and innovation program under the Marie Sk{\l}odowska-Curie European Training Network {\em COmputational Spectroscopy In Natural sciences and Engineering (COSINE)}, grant agreement no. 765739.
+Support from the COST action CM1405 {\em{MOLIM: Molecules in Motion}} (short-term mobility grant to MLV to visit ASPG) is also acknowledged.